clowder-framework/CodeFlare-Extractors/README.md

 ## Usage

-Invoke from **inside your clowder directory,** so that we may respect Clowder's existing Docker Compose files.
+Invoke from **inside your Clowder directory,** so that we may respect Clowder's existing Docker Compose files.

 ```
 cd ../ && codeflare CodeFlare-Extractors